lnd4812/l-david-portfolio/README.md

 # l-david-portfolio

-The purpose of this project is establish a portfolio using the CSS formatting guidlines introduced in Module 2 to produce a response webpage that can be viewed on multiple platforms, devices and/or screen sizes without losing the integrity of site display.
-This project will also form the basis of the portfolio I, as a student in this Bootcamp course, will build upon through the various challenges and beyond to featur
+## Description

+The purpose of this project is establish a portfolio which is meant to be a showcase of my coding projects to present to prospective employers and clients.
+Proejcts created meant to feature the projects that I do throughout the duration of the Bootcamp course.  ...to present to prospective employers and to build upon as I continue my coding projects after completing the course.

 ## Requirements